Friz-zy/awesome-linux-containers/README.md

 * [Firejail](https://l3net.wordpress.com/projects/firejail/)
 Firejail is a SUID sandbox program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces, seccomp-bpf and Linux capabilities.
 * [NsJail](https://github.com/google/nsjail)
 NsJail is a process isolation tool for Linux.
-It makes use of the the namespacing, resource control, and seccomp-bpf syscall filter subsystems of the Linux kernel.
+It makes use of the namespacing, resource control, and seccomp-bpf syscall filter subsystems of the Linux kernel.
 * [Subuser](https://github.com/subuser-security/subuser)
 Securing the Linux desktop with Docker.
 * [Snappy](https://wiki.ubuntu.com/SecurityTeam/Specifications/SnappyConfinement)